ElGonan/carssification_AI/README.md

 This metrics and the Figure 5 indicate that there's room for improvement as overfitting (high training accuracy and low validation accuracy) is present.
 Also the loss values indicate the model is not converging, as the training loss is significantly lower than the validation loss.
+It's important to note that even though it was set to run for 25 epochs, it stopped on the 7th due to the early stopping which indicates the model reached a point where there was no improvement anymore.

 <p align="center">
   <img src="./images/firstModel/all.png" alt="Figure 5.
 Model accuracy and Loss.
 First evaluation" width="400"/>